Make or Reschedule an Appointment

-To arrange for an appointment, please call the health center of your choice, or you can stop by and ask to speak with a Patient Access Representative.
+To make or reschedule and appointment, please call the community health center of your choice or speak with a Patient Access Representative when you visit the community health center.

 Arriving for an Appointment